Move over, skinny jeans - I'll be wearing these stylish yet comfortable hiking trousers all summer

 What seasons can you wear the ACAI Skinny Jeans in?

-I would class these trousers as an all-rounder.
+These trousers are an all-rounder.
 They provide enough coverage to keep you warm in cooler months, especially when paired with a warm fleece or body warmer, while the water-resistant fabric keeps you dry during spring and summer rainfall.

 Equally, the lightweight, moisture-wicking material is handy as temperatures begin to rise, especially when paired with a T-shirt or vest top.
 On particularly cold days, you could opt for the Thermal Skinny Outdoor Trousers.
 They look similar on the outside but have a thermal fleece lining.
 Likewise, on hotter days, walking or running shorts, of course, might feel preferable.